Building a community of emerging and experienced leaders engaged in mentoring relationships and inter-generational

 Through the Telemachus community, emerging leaders form inter-generational friendships with experienced leaders and together tackle tough and complex life issues openly and honestly.

 Our Annual Gathering offers a time for attendees to step back and reflect together on the challenges of career, family, community life, and faith.
 Intimate in size, the three-day conference is targeted for those exploring or committed to the Christian faith and features renowned speakers, musicians, worship, excellent teaching, and great fellowship.

-Please click below to watch a highlight video from our 8th Annual Gathering.
+Please click below to watch the highlight video of our 9th Annual Gathering.